 C.(2) Provide a clear, comprehensive, cohesive, and reasonable rationale for the indicators/goals developed.
 In that rationale, offer a detailed plan, and specific methods of assessment to be used annually for the indicators/goals listed above.
 It is best to use an assessment developed by experts outside of the school (i.e. Discovery short cycle assessment) rather than using grades provided by teachers in the classroom.

-Weight: X2

 Rationale for Goal/Indicator 1:

 Rationale for Goal/Indicator 2: